 BAT will be circulated and divided among the winners:

 - Users: Users are the viewers that opt-in to advertising on the Brave platform.
 They receive a small portion of the Basic Attention Tokens distributed for their attention.
-They can use BAT to sell, tip publishers, purchase premium Brave services or features, or anything else they want.
+They can use BAT to sell, tip publishers, purchase premium Brave services or anything else they want.